eduzz/react-native-safevideo-player/README.md

 ## Configurable props

 #### title
-The text that will be shown in the player's header
+The text that will be shown in the player's header and the music card if the playInBackground prop is true
+* **string**

+Platforms: All

+#### artist
+The text that will be shown in the music card if the playInBackground prop is true
+* **string**

+Platforms: All

+#### artwork
+The text url that will be shown in the music card if the playInBackground prop is true
 * **string**

 Platforms: All